Who Is Tituss Burgess?

-In 2007, Burgess originated the role of Sebastian, the musical Jamaican crab, in The Little Mermaid.
-He stayed with the show, based on the popular Disney movie of the same title, for about year.
+In 2007 Burgess originated the role of Sebastian, the musical Jamaican crab, in The Little Mermaid.
+He stayed with the show, based on the popular Disney movie of the same title, for about year (and later reprised his role in 2016).
 Burgess soon took on the role of Nicely-Nicely Johnson in the 2009 revival of Guys and Dolls.
 According to The New York Times, he eventually became a bit disenchanted with his career options in theater, stating "No one ever wanted to see me do anything other than belt for Jesus."
 He decided to pursue other acting opportunities.

 'Unbreakable Kimmy Schmidt'